-- 1. Emergency Services until you are stabilized; and - 2.
-The following Covered Services rendered by an Out-Of-Network Provider in an In-Network facility: - 3.
-Ancillary Services; and - 4.
+- 2. The following Covered Services rendered by an Out-Of-Network Provider in an In-Network facility: - a.
+Ancillary Services; and - b.
 Items or services that are Covered Services and are furnished as a result of unforeseen, urgent medical needs that arise at the time an item or service is furnished, regardless of whether the Out-of-Network Provider satisfied the notice and consent criteria.